srvanderplas/unl-stat850-book/docs/08-debugging.md

 # Principles of Debugging {#debugging}

-## Debugging: Module Objectives  {-}
+## Module Objectives  {- #module8-objectives}

-- Break down a complex procedure into simpler steps, mapping each step to a separate function which performs a single task.

-- Simplify a problem to the minimal components necessary to reproduce the error, and use that information to ask for help appropriately.
+- Create reproducible examples of problems

-- Use built-in debugging tools to trace an error to its source
+- Use built in debugging tools to trace errors

-- Use online forums and mailing lists to research error messages
+- Use online resources to research errors

 Note: The skills in this chapter take a lifetime to truly master.
 The real goal here is that you know how to ask for help appropriately (and in a way that people will respond positively to) and that you know how to do the research to get help yourself.